 Private schools in Israel follow the basic curriculum as set by the state, however, they follow different teaching standards and philosophies.
 As such, there are some English-language private schools in Israel, which might be an attractive option for expat children that don't speak Arabic or Hebrew.

-Private schools can be very expensive for those earning a local salary, but the quality of education tends to be better than that of a public school.
+Private schools can be extremely expensive for those earning a local salary, but the quality of education tends to be better than that of a public school.
 Those earning expat salaries will find that private education in Israel is considerably less expensive than in their home country.

 Applying to a private school in Israel